-The TSS will support the following movements:
+TSS will support the following movements:

-- Direct movement of goods from NI to GB, where declarations are required this applies to movements where the port of exit and the port of export are both in NI (e.g., moving goods via Belfast to Liverpool).
-Import Declarations for goods moving from NI to GB are not required for qualifying NI goods (goods that qualify for unfettered access when moving from NI to the rest of the UK; see GOV.UK for the full list) - Indirect movement of goods from NI to GB via Ireland, where goods start their journey in NI and the port of exit is in Ireland (e.g., moving goods from Armagh via Dublin to Holyhead)
+- Direct movement of goods from NI to GB, where declarations are required.
+This applies to movements where the port of exit and the port of export are both in NI (for example, moving goods via Belfast to Liverpool).
+Import declarations for goods moving from NI to GB are not required for qualifying NI goods (goods that qualify for unfettered access when moving from NI to the rest of the UK; see GOV.UK for more details) - Indirect movement of goods from NI to GB via Ireland, where goods start their journey in NI and the port of exit is in Ireland (for example, moving goods from Armagh via Dublin to Holyhead)

-Please note: TSS does not support:
+TSS does not support: